1 / 9

 Is the Peugeot 3008 right for you?

-If you’re in the market for a crossover, then you should definitely consider the Peugeot 3008.
+If you’re in the market for an SUV, then you should definitely consider the Peugeot 3008.
 Don’t be put off by the badge – the interior is a world away from the low-rent fixings in previous Peugeots.
 Inside the 3008 is a nice place to spend time.
 There are lots of high-quality plastics and nice touches like the piano key switches.

 Those stylish coupe lines are easy on the eye, but they don’t compromise the boot space – there are 520-litres here which is more than the ever-popular Nissan Qashqai.
 Although the styling can make it difficult to spot the car’s corners when you’re trying to park.